PScoriae/ansible-playbooks/README.md

 | Prometheus, Grafana, Node Exporter     | Monitoring and Observability on CICD and Web server                           |
 | Nginx                                  | Reverse proxy server from DNS A record to app-specific ports                  |

-**Note:** This is just one of multiple repositories that contribute to the PCPartsTool project.
+**Note:** This is just one of multiple repositories that contribute to my personal projects.
 Here are all the related repositories:

 | Repository                                                             | Built With                                                                                                                                                                                                                                                               | Description                                                         |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------- |